-Menendez, a congressman for more than 20 years and a member of the Senate since 2006, is charged in a 22-count indictment with accepting gifts and donations totaling about $1 million from Florida ophthalmologist Salomon Melgen in exchange for political favors.
-The gifts included flights aboard a luxury jet to the Dominican Republic and a Paris vacation.
+The New Jersey Democrat is charged with accepting gifts and donations totaling about $1 million from the Florida ophthalmologist in exchange for political favors.
+The gifts included flights aboard a luxury jet and a Paris vacation.

 Menendez has said he accepted gifts from Melgen because the two have been close friends for years.